thehoneymad/StockCat/README.md

   intrinsic_value
 ```

-To see intrinsic value of a stock (currently in development), execute
+To see intrinsic value of a stock, execute
 ```bash
 bin/stock_cat intrinsic_value --ticker <SYMBOL>
 ```